Olympic champion cut from Korean team amid tripping probe

 Shim’s agency on Wednesday couldn’t immediately share the statement with The Associated Press.

+Choi’s agency said in a statement Wednesday it has asked the skating association and the Korean Olympic committee to delve into the case.
+The All That Sports agency said Choi is “anxious due to fears” about training or attending future competitions together with Shim.

-Shim and Choi are both prominent South Korean short trackers.
+Choi and Shim are both prominent South Korean short trackers.
 Shim won Olympic gold medals in the 3,000-meter relay in 2014 and 2018.
 Choi won gold medals in the 3,000-meter relay and the 1,500-meter race at Pyeongchang.

 Shim made headlines after the 2018 Olympics when she she accused another former coach of rape.